tableau/connector-plugin-sdk/docs/mcd.md

 ### Endpoint

 The endpoint attributes describe the unique parameters of a connection.
-Many connections provide additional field names and values not defined by the platform.
+Many connections provide additional field names and values not defined by the platform.  `server` is a required attribute and the packager will give warning if it is not present in `connection-fields.xml` and `connection-resolver.tdr` files.

 The connection field names below should specify the `endpoint` category.